Amalgamation of the Halifax Regional Municipality

+The current municipal boundaries of Halifax, Nova Scotia, Canada, were formed on April 1 1996, when four pre-existing municipalities amalgamated to form the Halifax Regional Municipality.

 First amalgamation

 The current boundaries of Halifax County were established in 1908.
 Owing to the need for a more efficient county-wide government, the Municipality of the County of Halifax was incorporated in 1962, including all areas in the county outside of the cities of Halifax and Dartmouth.
 The City of Halifax gradually grew to occupy the entire Halifax Peninsula by the end of World War II.
 The late 1960s was a period of significant change and expansion of the city when surrounding areas of Halifax County were amalgamated into Halifax: Rockingham, Clayton Park, Fairview, Armdale, and Spryfield were all added in 1969.

 The biggest change to Dartmouth came in 1955 when the Angus L. MacDonald Bridge opened, connecting Dartmouth to Halifax.
 Unprecedented suburban growth led In 1961 the communities of Woodlawn, Woodside and Westphal along with the area of the town of Dartmouth joined together to become the "City Of Dartmouth" the city was the third largest city in Nova Scotia, after Halifax and Sydney.
 The A. Murray MacKay Bridge opened in 1970, furthering growth and leading to the economic integration of what many were terming Nova Scotia's "twin cities".

 Bedford was organized as an unincorporated rural community in 1921 and underwent rapid suburban growth during the post-war years.
 One of the largest unincorporated municipalities in Nova Scotia by the 1970s, Bedford incorporated as the Town of Bedford in 1980.